vvoronin/uuid/README.md

 * Version 1: based on timestamp and MAC address
 * Version 3: based on MD5 hash
-* Version 4: based on crytographically secure random numbers
+* Version 4: based on cryptographically secure random numbers
 * Version 5: based on SHA-1 hash

 Functions NewV1, NewV3, NewV4, NewV5, New, NewHex and Parse() for generating versions 3, 4